genericaylo/submission/README.md

   (!NA) (!DONE)))
 ```

-... which involes assymetric signing, encryption, emailing, decryption and verification.
+... which involves asymmetric signing, encryption, emailing, decryption and verification.

 # The Listing